versluis/plesk-promo-box-remover/README.md

 * under "My Extensions", upload the ZIP file
 * ignore the warning about "untrusted sources"
 * enjoy an ad-free Home Screen in Plesk

+### Source
+The only source file is global.css.
+It simply targets the promo box class and suppresses the its output.
+To find out more about how to get started writing your own Plesk Extensions, have a look at my article from 2014: https://wpguru.co.uk/2014/02/how-to-create-an-extension-in-plesk/